ANDEXXA- andexanet alfa injection, powder, lyophilized, for solution

 12.3 Pharmacokinetics

-A summary of the pharmacokinetic (PK) properties of ANDEXXA in healthy subjects is shown in the table below (see Table 3).
+A summary of the pharmacokinetic (PK) properties of ANDEXXA in healthy patients is shown in the table below (see Table 3).

 Table 3: Summary of PK Parameters with High and Low Doses